halilbulentorhon/invacache-go/README.md

 				ShardCount:      16,               // Number of shards for concurrent access
 				Capacity:        10000,            // Maximum number of items
 				SweeperInterval: 30 * time.Second, // Cleanup interval
-			},
+				Ttl:             "10m",            // Default TTL for all items (optional) },
 		},
 	}